The WhatsApp Business Platform with Twilio: Best Practices and FAQs

 With Twilio Programmable Messaging, you can integrate WhatsApp messaging into your web application.
 Although those integrations are generally straightforward, we often get asked about how best to utilize the Programmable Messaging API specifically for WhatsApp.
 We’ve also found some common patterns and best practices that’ll get you sending WhatsApp messages sooner.

-Below are the answers to these frequently asked questions and some of our best practices for your integration of the WhatsApp Business API with Twilio.
+Below are the answers to these frequently asked questions and some of our best practices for your integration of the WhatsApp Business Platform with Twilio.

 - What are the requirements for a business to be approved for WhatsApp?